danny137/medicationtracker/README.md

 		Run the script using python3 main.py.

 <h2>Usage</h2>
+	To run, execute `python main.py` in Command Prompt or Terminal, respective of operating system, from within the `medicationtracker` directory.

 	The Medication Tracker application has 4 tabs:

 	New Delivery: Allows the user to add a new medication delivery and its quantity.
 The delivery will be added to the medication.csv file.